 Killed at the Little Bighorn.
 His body was never found.

-SEVENTH CAVALRY survivor Daniel Kanipe said, "There were 14 men and two officers, Lieutenant Harrington and Lieutenant Sturgis, that never were found."
 Actually, the missing also included one more officer, Lt.
 J.E.
 Porter, and one of the Seventh Cavalry's surgeons, Dr. G. E. Lord.
+Survivor William Slaper identified one of the enlisted men who were never found as "a young fellow named Smith, of Boston."
 Including Mitch Bouyer, the half-breed interpreter for the Crow scouts, this makes a total of 19 Americans whose bodies were either missing or unidentiable after the battle.

 Seventh Cavalry scout George Herendeen added, "The heads of four white soldiers were found in the Sioux camp that had been severed from their trunks, but the bodies could not be found on the battlefield or in the village."